Two Can Travel

 You can get a quote from SafetyWing and Genki with and without US coverage.

-Want more content about the digital nomad lifestyle? –> Check out these articles or our Youtube channel.
+Want more info about the digital nomad lifestyle?
+Check out our Youtube channel.

 […] wrote these articles comparing: World Nomads vs. SafetyWing and SafetyWing vs. Genki with info about all three companies and what they […]